julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 5. Sit in silence, or sing to the Earth if you feel moved.

 ---
-## ✧ Continue Your Fertility Journey
+## ✧ Begin the 4-Month Fertility Journey

-If you're looking for a complete fertility practice rather than a single ritual, I've created the Magic Fertility Guide, a 92-page collection of traditional Slavic & Balkan fertility folklore, herbal wisdom, and ancestral rituals.
+If you're looking for a complete fertility practice rather than a single ritual, I've created the **[Fertility Ritual Folk Guide](https://wildwitchherbs.gumroad.com/l/fertility-magic)**, a 92-page collection of traditional Slavic & Balkan fertility folklore, herbal wisdom, and ancestral rituals.

 Inside you'll discover: